OpenSimulationInterface/open-simulation-interface/.github/pull_request_template.md

 - [ ] Appropriate reviewer(s) are assigned.

 If you can’t check all of them, please explain why.
-If all boxes are checked or commented and you achieved at least one positive review, you can assign the label readyForCCB!
+If all boxes are checked or commented and you have achieved at least one positive review, you can assign the label ReadyForCCBReview!